nroduit/nroduit.github.io/content/getting-started/dcm4chee.en.md

     - According to the version of  weasis-pacs-connector:
         - weasis-pacs-connector 4.x and 5.x: Download <a target="_blank" href="https://github.com/nroduit/weasis-pacs-connector/raw/58221aeed3d2abc1929c0753ebeaa53c67fcc46a/src/main/resources/weasis-connector-default.properties" download>weasis-connector-default.properties</a> and rename it `weasis-pacs-connector.properties`

-        - weasis-pacs-connector 6.x and superior: Download the current <a target="_blank" href="https://raw.githubusercontent.com/nroduit/weasis-pacs-connector/master/src/main/resources/weasis-connector-default.properties" download>weasis-connector-default.properties</a> and rename it `weasis-pacs-connector.properties`, and download <a target="_blank" href="https://raw.githubusercontent.com/nroduit/weasis-pacs-connector/master/src/main/resources/dicom-dcm4chee.properties" download>dicom-dcm4chee.properties</a> (configuration of the dcm4chee archive)
+        - weasis-pacs-connector 6.x: Download the current <a target="_blank" href="https://raw.githubusercontent.com/nroduit/weasis-pacs-connector/master/src/main/resources/weasis-connector-default.properties" download>weasis-connector-default.properties</a> and rename it `weasis-pacs-connector.properties`, and download <a target="_blank" href="https://raw.githubusercontent.com/nroduit/weasis-pacs-connector/master/src/main/resources/dicom-dcm4chee.properties" download>dicom-dcm4chee.properties</a> (configuration of the dcm4chee archive)

     - Copy the files into a folder in the classpath of the servlet container.
 In JBoss (inferior to version 7), the best location would typically be server/default/conf.
     - Edit the configuration as needed.